-Policy PC2a of the proposed SNDP applies similar restrictions to development in the countryside to the Congleton Borough Local plan.
+Policy PC3 of the SNDP applies similar restrictions to development in the countryside to the Congleton Borough Local plan.

-Policies PC3 and PC5 seeks to protect and enhance areas of high ecological value and wildlife corridors.
+Policy PC4 seeks to protect and enhance areas of high ecological value and wildlife corridors.

-Policy PC6 states that proposals which lead to the loss, diversion or degradation of any public right of way will not be permitted other than in very special circumstances focussing on clear and demonstrable benefits to the wider community.
+Policy PC5 states that proposals will be expected to establish publicly accessible links from development sites to the wider footpath and cycleways network.
+In addition, proposals which lead to the loss or degradation of any public right of way will not be permitted other than in very special circumstances.
+PC5 also states that proposals to divert public rights of way should provide clear and demonstrable benefits to the wider community.

-Policy H2 requires all new developments to meet high standards of design that:
+Policy H2 requires all new developments to meet high standards of design, in keeping with local areas and distinctiveness.